sunnepazzy123/companyTask/auth-service/README.md

 > a User service.

-## Features
+## API Features

-- User (GET, POST and ID of User)
+- User (GET, POST and ID)
 - Subscription

 ## Usage

 ### Env Variables

-The .env file is set and ready to be use, the BaseUrl should not be edited.
+The .env file is set and ready to be use, the BASE_URL should not be edited.

 ```
 PORT = 8888
 BASE_URL = https://omdbapi.com
-MONGO_URI = your mongodb uri
+MONGO_URI = your mongodb uri || default uri

 ```